Hen Party Planning Checklist for Bristol | 2026 Guide

 Create a shared photo album or hashtag for the event

-Set up a Google Photos album or a unique Instagram hashtag to collect all the memories.
+Set up a Google Photos album or Instagram hashtag so all the pictures land in one place.

 Prepare a small 'survival kit' for the bride-to-be

-Include essentials like painkillers, plasters, makeup wipes, and a mini prosecco bottle.
+Pack painkillers, plasters, makeup wipes, and a mini prosecco bottle for the bride's handbag.

 Delegate small tasks to other group members